haase1020/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+Express is a web app framework that sigts on top of Node.js web server.
+Express is just a node.js module like any other module.

 - [ ] Describe Middleware?

+Middleware is used to add features to express.
+It allows us to extract out some of the processes in requests and make them readable.This also allows the requests to become easier to see the logic.
+It is a chain of functions that are executed in the order they are created in the code.

 - [ ] Describe a Resource?

+EVERYTHING is a resource and is accesible via a unique URI. (all of accessed information)

 - [ ] What can the API return to help clients know if a request was successful?

+Usually a status code of 200 or 201

 - [ ] How can we partition our application into sub-applications?

+Using Express Routers

 ## Minimum Viable Product